Black Friday Code: DIGEST35

 • ½–1 cup at any meal

-Beetroot, whether in juice or powder form, has made a name for itself in the wellness space as an attractive option for enhancing fitness and lowering blood pressure.
+Beetroot, whether in whole, juice, or powder form, has made a name for itself in the wellness space as an attractive option for enhancing fitness and lowering blood pressure.
 Research has confirmed that beetroot juice can indeed improve exercise performance and recovery, and it can benefit your blood pressure.
-Beetroot supplements may also have other benefits related to oral health and asthma.

-Another caveat is that, if any part of your digestive tract isn’t working well, you may not reap the maximum benefits of beetroot juice.
-You need a healthy mouth, stomach, and intestines to absorb nitrates into the bloodstream and convert some of them to nitric oxide.
-If you’ve got digestive problems, it’s probably best to forgo the beetroot juice or powder supplements and instead target the root cause(s) of your symptoms.
-Once you’ve restored robust gut health, then it makes sense to layer in beetroot juice or powder.
+An important caveat is that you need a healthy mouth, stomach, and intestines to absorb nitrates into the bloodstream and convert some of them to nitric oxide.
+If you’ve got digestive problems, it’s probably best to forgo the beetroot juice or powder and instead target the root cause(s) of your symptoms.
+Once you’ve restored robust gut health, then it makes sense to add beetroot to your diet.

 For guidance on how to improve your gut health, check out my Great-in-Eight Action Plan for gut healing in Healthy Gut, Healthy You.
 For more personalized guidance, contact us for an appointment at the Ruscio Institute for Functional Health.